matheuristic/dotfiles/software_notes.md

   Command-line JSON processor
 - [Miller](https://miller.readthedocs.io/en/latest/)
   ([Github](https://github.com/johnkerl/miller)):
-  Command-line utility for working with CSV, TSV and tabular JSON files.
+  Command-line tool for working with CSV, TSV and tabular JSON files.
-  Has some similarities with `jq` and `xsv` but covers multiple formats and has more features at the cost of additional complexity
+  Has some similarities with `jq` and `qsv`/`xsv` but covers multiple formats and has more features at the cost of additional complexity
 - [PandasGUI](https://github.com/adamerose/PandasGUI):
   Python GUI library for analyzing and visualizing Pandas DataFrames
 - [q](https://github.com/harelba/q):